Khoshkhah/NRTCalib/README.md

 ## Usage

-The calibration tool has to be started via calib.py, which is a command line application.
+The calibration tool has to be started via [calib.py](calib.py), which is a command line application.
 It has the necessary following parameters:

 1. -n network file address, that is a sumo network file.

-2. -m the measurment filename contains sensor data. it is a table file contains three columns "edge","count","interval" that are seperated by comma.
+2. -m the measurment filename contains sensor data. it is a table file contains three columns "edge", "count" and "interval" that are seperated by comma.

-3. -dod the init distributed origin destination matrix filename. it is a table file contains five columns from_node,to_node,interval,weight_trip,trip_id that are seperated by comma.
+3. -dod the init distributed origin destination matrix filename. it is a table file contains five columns "from_node", "to_node", "interval","weight_trip" and "trip_id" that are seperated by comma.

 4. -is the size of each interval in seconds. that is a integer number.